Looking for an extensive list of foods that start with the letter A?

-Acerola berries (also called Barbados cherries or West Indian cherries) are a small, bright red fruit produced by the Acerola shrub in Central and South America (11).
+Acerola (also called Barbados cherries or West Indian cherries) are a small, bright red fruit produced by the Acerola shrub in Central and South America (11).

-These cherry-like berries are one of the richest sources of vitamin C in the world, with a whopping 1640 mg per cup — that’s 20 times more than an orange (11, 12, 13).
-Plus, the vitamin C from acerola berries may even be better absorbed than the synthetic form found in supplements (14).
+These cherry-like fruits are one of the richest sources of vitamin C in the world, with a whopping 1640 mg per cup — that’s 20 times more than an orange (11, 12, 13).
+Plus, the vitamin C from acerola may even be better absorbed than the synthetic form found in supplements (14).

-Powdered and pureed acerola berries can be purchased online and used to make smoothies, gummies, and even ice cream.
+Powdered and pureed acerola can be purchased online and used to make smoothies, gummies, and even ice cream.

 4. Achiote seed